alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 ## Animating the Updates

-Now that we have built a model, we can build an animation that shows the evolution of the predicted results as a function of time.
+Now that I have built a model, I can build an animation that shows the evolution of the predicted results as a function of time.
 This will show how the uncertainty shrinks over time as fewer votes remain.
 I check for results every 30 minutes for the 12 days from 4 November onward,